BOTSWANA 8 Days

 Visit Chobe National Park, renowned for its game viewing and boat cruises.

-Savute-is famous for its fascinating channel and for its resident lion and spotted hyena populations.
+Savute is famous for its fascinating channel and for its resident lion and spotted hyena populations.

 Linyati wetlands-With its papyrus-lined waterways, Linyati offers amazing birdwatching all year and is famous for large herds of elephants and wild dogs.
 It is one of Southern Africa's most beautiful and untouched wilderness areas, known for high-end luxury.